Irrationality of rapidly converging series: a problem of Erd\H{o}s and Graham: Introduction

 The present paper provides a positive answer to Question~\ref{que:erdos1051} and its natural generalizations, namely Theorems~\ref{thm:erdos1051-sharp} and~\ref{thm:erdos1051-gen}.
 The proposers of Question~\ref{que:erdos1051}, Erd\H{o}s and Graham, noted that hypothesis \eqref{eq:Erd_hyp} ``should be enough'' to imply the conclusion, while remarking that ``it is not too hard to show that if $a_n\to\infty$ rapidly enough''~\cite[p.~64]{ErdosGraham1980}.
 Their latter remark can be inferred from~\cite[Theorem 1]{Erdos1975} to mean, for example, that $\lim_{n\to\infty} a_n^{1/2^n}=\infty$.
 They also asked ``what the strongest theorem of this type'' would be, and our result, Theorem~\ref{thm:erdos1051-sharp} below, provides a satisfactory answer.

 Series of the form

 for a strictly increasing sequence of positive integers $\{a_n\}_{n=1}^\infty$ are sometimes called \emph{Ahmes series}.
-The topic of relating their irrationality solely to the sequence growth was systematically studied in~\cite{ES1964,Erdos1975}, with very special instances appearing much earlier; see~\cite{KT2025} for some subsequent literature.
+The topic of relating their irrationality solely to the growth of the sequence was systematically studied in~\cite{ES1964,Erdos1975}, with very special instances appearing much earlier; see~\cite{KT2025} for some subsequent literature.
 On the other hand, series of the form

 for some positive integer sequences $\{a_n\}_{n=1}^\infty$ and $\{b_n\}_{n=1}^\infty$ with $a_n\geq2$ for every $n$ are known as \emph{Cantor series}.
-Investigation of their irrationality dates back to the mid-19\textsuperscript{th} century~\cite{Cantor1869,Oppenheim1954,ES1971,ES1974}, while more recent relevant literature is~\cite{TY2002,HT2004,HT2004b}.
-These results can solve particular cases of Question~\ref{que:erdos1051} simply by rewriting \eqref{eq:Erd_two_terms} as the Cantor series \eqref{eq:Cantor} with $b_n=a_1\cdots a_{n-2}$.
-In this way, a result by Han\v{c}l and Tijdeman~\cite[Theorem 3.2]{HT2004} confirms that \eqref{eq:Erd_two_terms} is not a rational number as soon as we make the following assumptions on divisibility and the ``relative growth'' among the terms $a_n$:
+Investigation of their irrationality dates back to the mid-19\textsuperscript{th} century~\cite{Cantor1869,Oppenheim1954,ES1971,ES1974}, while more recent relevant literature includes~\cite{TY2002,HT2004,HT2004b}.
+These results can be used to solve particular cases of Question~\ref{que:erdos1051} simply by rewriting \eqref{eq:Erd_two_terms} as the Cantor series \eqref{eq:Cantor} with $b_n=a_1\cdots a_{n-2}$.
+In this way, a result by Han\v{c}l and Tijdeman~\cite[Theorem 3.2]{HT2004} confirms that \eqref{eq:Erd_two_terms} is not a rational number under the following assumptions on divisibility and the ``relative growth'' among the terms $a_n$:

 Our result below confirms and generalizes the irrationality of \eqref{eq:Erd_two_terms} with no assumptions on the relative growth.